PhonologicalCorpusTools/SLPAA/docs/source/movement_module.rst

     Notice that it is possible for one module to describe both hands in this case, since the direction and location of each hand is the same relative to the other.

-    This would not be possible for a sign like `THEATER <https://asl-lex.org/visualization/?sign=theater>`_, a two-handed sign where both hands are moving similarly and in the same direction, but where all aspects of movement *except* location are simultaneous and in sync.
+    This would not be possible for a sign like `THEATER <https://asl-lex.org/visualization/?sign=theater>`_, a two-handed sign where both hands are moving similarly (as in, both are moving in circles) and in the same direction, but where all aspects of movement *except* location are simultaneous and in sync.
 Each hand needs to be specified separately, and they differ only in terms of their initial starting point within their respective circle, which is represented by axis direction.
 Again, the axis direction is selected as the midpoint of the circle relative to the starting point for each hand:

     .. image:: images/mov_sample_sign_THEATER_H1.png
         :width: 750